foresterorg/forester/README.md

 **Redfish emulators**

 There are several emulators available.

-The official one
+The official one unfortunatelly does not allow updates (reboot), you can still try it out:

     podman run --rm -p 5000:5000 dmtf/redfish-interface-emulator:latest

-does not allow updates (reboot).
-However, there is another one from DMTF
+However, there is another one from DMTF, which does support updates:

     podman run --rm -p 5000:8000 dmtf/redfish-mockup-server:latest

-which works.

 **TLS**